Abasifreke100/Abasifreke100/README.md

 ### Hi there 👋

-I am Abasifreke Essien.
-But you will find me everywhere with handle name bugsHunter.
+I'm Abasifreke Essien, A.K.A (bugsHunter).
-- 💻 I ~like~ **love** coding
+- 💻 I **love** coding
-- 🔭 I’m currently working on with Start Innovation Hub
+- 🔭 I’m currently working on with Start Innovation Hub as a Lead Backend Engineer
 - 🌱 I’m currently learning typeScript & Nodejs with NestJs backend
 - 👯 I’m looking to collaborate on opensource and group projects.